 6. Invest in yourself

 Use your year-end bonus to purchase books, take some classes, further your education, and enrich your skill sets.
 It makes yourself more marketable to your employers, which eventually boosts your career.
-Thus, having newly acquired knowledge or skills would lead to an individual being able start up a business, which can help increase future wealth.
+Thus, having newly acquired knowledge or skills would lead to an individual being able to start a business, which can help increase future wealth.

 7. Have a bit of fun